shyamjos/shyamjos.github.io/content/post/redirect-PreStop-hook-logs.md

 tags: [ "logging","kubernetes","container"]
 keywords: ["PreStop hook", "kubernetes", "container", "logging"]
 ---
-You might have noticed that command output of PreStop hook wont appear in pod logs and only thing you can see is whether the PreStop hook command failed or not in kubernetes events log.
+You might have noticed that command output of PreStop hook wont appear in pod logs and only thing you can see is whether the PreStop hook command failed or not is by checking kubernetes events log.

 So how can we see the PreStop hook command output in pod logs?